Bayesian optimisation of poloidal field coil positions in tokamaks: The poloidal field coil design problem

 where $| \cdot |$ denotes the cross-sectional area of a region in the poloidal plane \citep{bardsley2024decoupled}.
 This parameter quantifies the ratio of the total non-overlapping areas and the sum of the two areas.
 Placing an upper limit on this ratio enables us to constrain the LCFS shape of the new equilibrium ($\Omega^2_p$) to be similar to that of the baseline ($\Omega^1_p$).
 This helps to ensure the new equilibrium has similar core performance to the baseline.

-The second and third constraints place an upper limit on the distance between the strikepoints (i.e. where the separatrix first intersects the limiter geometry at some location\footnote{In rare cases, an equilibrium may have a separatrix that intersects the limiter multiple times on the same plate.}) and the centre of the strike plates.
+The second and third constraints place an upper limit on the distance between the strikepoints (i.e. where the separatrix first intersects the limiter geometry at some location) and the centre of the strike plates.
+In rare cases, an equilibrium may have a separatrix that intersects the limiter multiple times on the same plate, hence we need to account for that.
 The bound is half of the length of the strike plate, with one constraint on each of the inner and outer strike plates.

 The fourth constraint will place an upper limit on the distance between the two X-point locations when mirrored about $Z=0$.
 This distance should be minimal in a double-null plasma scenario as considered here.
 See \cref{fig:metrics} for the strikepoint and X-point locations.